DRK-512/Environment/README.md

 # Deployment on Windows
 If you are unfortunate enough to utilize Windows > Linux, I want to first apologize to you for utiling such a bloated operating system that is not meant for software development in any regard.<br>
-I then want to inform you that I have included a Dockerfile that will generate an Ubuntu 22.04 container so you can try out this setup, but will not have the gnome-theme I utilize<br>
+I then want to inform you that I have included a Dockerfile that will generate an Ubuntu 22.04 container so you can try out this setup, but will be missing some key features such as the gnome-theme I utilize and a few UI based apps<br>